awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

 # Create a Maintenance Window for Patching<a name="sysman-patch-mw-console"></a>

 **Important**
 You can continue to use this legacy topic to create a Maintenance Window for patching\.
 However, we recommend using the **Configure patching** page instead\.
-For more information, see [Create a Patching Configuration](create-patching-configuration.md)\.
+For more information, see [Create a Patching Configuration \(Console\)](create-patching-configuration.md)\.

 To minimize the impact on your server availability, we recommend that you configure a Maintenance Window to execute patching during times that won't interrupt your business operations\.
 For more information about Maintenance Windows, see [AWS Systems Manager Maintenance Windows](systems-manager-maintenance.md)\.